 Architectural and Professional Stencils

 But my favorite is the Alvin TD116 Template – it’s an all-in-one pocket stencil that includes a curve at the top, a variety of squares, circles, triangles, and hexagons.
-Plus it’s got a little french curve and some oblong shapes that work great as header flags for boxes.
+Plus, it’s got a little French curve and some oblong shapes that work great as header flags for boxes.
 I also love my template that is all squares – a couple of dozen squares in all different sizes (or the one with all circles).

 Architect Art Stencils

-Also remember that in the category of professional stencils comes an amazing array of templates for building houses, planning landscaping, or even creating fashion, jewelry, accessories.
+Also, remember that in the category of professional stencils comes an amazing array of templates for building houses, planning landscaping, or even creating fashion, jewelry, and accessories.
 I’ve collected dozens of these over the years and also inherited a lot of print-maker templates when I took over as the graphic designer at my day job.
-When searching for these types of stencils, look for “technical drawing templates,” to get the best results.
+When searching for these types of stencils, look for “technical drawing templates” to get the best results.
 They might not be templates you think of when searching for bullet journal stencils, but they are so useful that I wanted to include some resources for you here:

 • Mr. Pen 6-piece Template Set – This set includes a variety of sizes of French Curves, plus two different drawing templates for circles and basic shapes.